ViktorHaag/old-huron-archive/content/posts/the-distant-star.rst

 **Armaments**.
 As flagships, Vargas SL judges that they must be capable of defending themselves.
-The Distant Star in particular is kitted with a single turret sandcaster, and a double-turret hosting beam lasers (juding that accuracy is more important to the ship's survival than impact).
+The Distant Star in particular is kitted with a single turret sandcaster, and a double-turret hosting beam lasers (judging that accuracy is more important to the ship's survival than impact).

-**Improved maneuverability**.
+**Improved manoeuvrability**.
 Sacrificing space typically set aside for passengers in the 600-ton liner design lets Vargas dedicate space to improved engine capacity.
 Still using the stock power plant and jump drives, this enhanced flagship design boosts the manoeuvre drive fitted to allow for speeds in-system of up to 3G without significant increase in fuel requirements.

-**Reassignment of accomodation space**.
+**Reassignment of accommodation space**.
 All the space normally set aside for passenger capacity is not needed in this modified design; the reclaimed space is typically re-dedicated on these ships to 170 tons of cargo, additional ships vehicles (a launch, ATV, and speeder), and a suite of emergency low berths in